rycao18/GetSMSCodeNumbers/README.md

 ##### Returns
   * Returns a string with 3 possible error codes and a description of the result

+## Error Codes
+  * Code -1: Number does not have 86 at the front
+  * Code 0: Number does not exist in database
+  * Code 1: Number already exists in the database
 -------------------

 Currently being hosted on http://rycooks.com for Chinese phone numbers (must have 86 at the beginning) for Nike Accounts :)